 The coupon accrued by the buyer should also be credited to the Repo Interest Income account.
-No entries need to be passed on "Repo/Reverse Repo price adjustment account and Repo/Reverse repo interest adjustment account".
-The illustrative accounting entries are shown below:
+No entries need to be passed on " Repo / Reverse Repo price adjustment account and Repo / Reverse repo interest adjustment account".
+The illustrative accounting entries are shown below :

-a) Entries in Seller's books on January 21, 2003
+a) Entries in Seller's Books on January 21, 2003

-Account Head Debit Credit Repo Interest Income account [ Balances under the account to be transferred to P & L] 0.0133 ( Notional credit balance 0.0133 in the Repo Price Adjustment Account by way of apportionment of price difference for two days i.e. upto the balance sheet day) Repo interest Income accrued but not due 0.0133 b) Entries in Seller's books on January 21, 2003 c) Entries in Buyer's Books on January 21, 2003
+Account Head Debit Credit Repo Interest Income Account [Balances under the account to be transferred to P & L] 0.0133 (Notional credit balance 0.0133 in the Repo Price Adjustment Account by way of apportionment of price difference for two days i.e. upto the balance sheet day) Repo interest Income accrued but not due 0.0133 21 January, 2003 is assumed to be the balance sheet date b) Entries in Seller's Books on January 21, 2003 c) Entries in Buyer's Books on January 21, 2003 d) Entries in Buyer's Books on January 21, 2003